Analyze, Verify, and Profile Your Code

 Are there any trace example projects that I can use for orientation?

-Yes, every J-Trace PRO gets shipped with a Cortex-M Trace Reference Board.
+A: Yes, every J-Trace PRO gets shipped with a Cortex-M Trace Reference Board.
 An example project is part of the J-Trace tutorial.

 We also created a list of tested devices that each come with an example project that runs out-of-the-box with a J-Trace PRO and Ozone.
 The list is available here and is being updated constantly.